 John and Chad will address BCA’s push to get all their employees, including MNIT staff, into the building although most of them are able to telework.

-This is a retention issue and is also potentially going to disproportionately affect women.

 Student Loan Reimbursement – update requested

 Update previously received from MNIT stated MNIT leadership was waiting for the outcome of the legislative decision before making decisions about the program.